 For almost 48 years, Captain Bryant Tillery worked in the busiest fire stations and most challenging areas of the city of Dallas.
 We met two weeks after I was hired as the department’s spokesperson.
 He’d just been elected union president.
 Fortunately, both he and our fire chief had complete trust in me.
-It was an unusual dating situation, to be sure.
-However, 25 years later it still works beautifully.
+It was an unusual dating situation, to be sure, that grew into a wonderful marriage.

-My husband retired in 2012, and was ranked No. 3 on City of Dallas Fire Department’s seniority list.
+He retired in 2012, ranked No. 3 on the fire department’s seniority list.
 As a captain, he was a station supervisor and scene commander, and was assigned to a ladder truck, which conducts rescues.

-He’s seen the worst of what humans can inflict upon each other – and themselves.
-Naturally, calls that involved children were always the worst part of the job.
+He’s seen the worst of what humans can inflict upon each other–and themselves.
+Calls involving children were the worst.

 “One evening, we responded to a call about an unresponsive young child.
 Sadly, she was dead.
 What made it so difficult to take was that the child had died that morning shortly after she lay on the floor to watch cartoons.
 All day, adults had stepped over and around her, not realizing she was gone.
 No one had checked to see if she was hungry, thirsty or why she’d never gotten up.
 That child will always stay with me.”

 Not long after the DFD took over operation of the EMS system, Bryant, along with fellow firefighter, D. D. Pierce, delivered the first baby in the ambulance.
 “Both the mama and baby were getting impatient, and we knew we weren’t going to make it to the hospital in time, so we pulled into a gas station and got to work.”

 Firefighters are generally known for having a robust sense of humor.